LycheeOrg/LycheeOrg.github.io/docs/faq_troubleshooting.md

 Another way to see this screen is to use the command: `php artisan lychee:diagnostics`

+### When I update my .env with Lychee v7, the changes are not taken into account, what can I do?

+Lychee v7 with FrankenPHP requires a container restart to take into account changes made to the `.env` file.

 ### When I do X, I get an error API not found, what can I do?

 Open the dev modules of your browser (usually by pressing `F12`) and open the Network tab.